comp-scipain/Echo-Archives/docs/APISpec.md

 ### Get Employees - `/employee/get` (GET)
-Retrieves a list of current employees.
+Retrieves a list of all current employees.

 Response:
 ```python